See all Profiles

 Before his appointment at HUSD, Dr. Ahn held faculty appointments in Texas (2006-14) and Connecticut (2002-06).

 Dr. Ahn has led NGO projects to Africa, India, Ukraine, Siberia (Russia) and spent time in Israel as an archeologist.
 He has also worked in leadership development at a Global 500 (Austin, TX).
 Since 1994, he has served congregations in New York, Texas, and Maryland.
 Dr. Ahn is ordained in the Korean Presbyterian Church in America (Abroad), New York Presbytery.
-He served as the Senior Pastor of the Northwest Baptist Church in Austin, TX (2011-2015).
+He has over thirty years of ministry experience, including four senior pastorships.

 He is married with three children.
 He is a former NCAA athlete (Men's Volleyball).